secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Working with the Windows Event Log.md

 The system has rebooted without cleanly shutting down first.
 This error could be caused if the system stopped re
 ```
 - Practice more with `wevtutil` and `Get-WinEvent` to become more comfortable with searching logs.
-Microsoft provides some [examples](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-winevent?view=powershell-7.3) for `Get-WinEvent`, while [this site](https://www.thewindowsclub.com/what-is-wevtutil-and-how-do-you-use-it) shows examples for `wevtutil`, and [this site](https://4sysops.com/archives/search-the-event-log-with-the-get-winevent-powershell-cmdlet/) has some additional examples for using `Get-WinEvent`.
+- Microsoft provides some [examples](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-winevent?view=powershell-7.3) for `Get-WinEvent`, while [this site](https://www.thewindowsclub.com/what-is-wevtutil-and-how-do-you-use-it) shows examples for `wevtutil`, and [this site](https://4sysops.com/archives/search-the-event-log-with-the-get-winevent-powershell-cmdlet/) has some additional examples for using `Get-WinEvent`.

 ### Moving On
-- This section introduced the Windows Event Log, a vast topic that we will dig much deeper into in later modules.
-Try out the various examples in this section and get comfortable using both tools to query for specific information.
-In later modules, we will see how we can sometimes find sensitive data, such as passwords, in Event Logs.
-Logging on Windows is very powerful when configured properly.
-Each system generates a massive amount of logs, and, as we saw with all the possible Event IDs, we can get quite granular with what exactly we choose to log.
-All of this data on its own would be very difficult to constantly query and is most effective when forwarded to a SIEM tool that can be used to set up alerts on specific Event IDs which may be indicative of an attack, such as Kerberoasting, Password
-- Spraying, or other less common attacks.
-As penetration testers, we should be familiar with Windows Event Log, how we can use it to gain information about the environment, and sometimes even extract sensitive data.
-For blue teamers, in-depth knowledge of Windows Event Log and how to leverage it for effective alerting and monitoring is critical.
+- The **Windows Event Log** is a powerful tool for logging and monitoring when configured properly, allowing granular control over what is logged.
+- Sensitive data, such as passwords, can sometimes be found in logs, highlighting its importance for both **penetration testers** and **blue teamers**.
+- **SIEM tools** enhance log management by forwarding logs and setting up alerts for specific Event IDs (e.g., Kerberoasting or Password Spraying).
+- Mastery of Event Logs is essential:
+    - **Penetration testers**: Use logs to gather environmental insights and potentially extract sensitive data.
+    - **Blue teamers**: Leverage Event Logs for effective alerting and monitoring.
-- In the next section, we will cover working with networking operations from the command line on a Windows system.
+- The next topic will explore **networking operations via the command line** on Windows systems.

 ### Questions